aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 #### Step 7 - Setup the Redis sever docker service

+> Skip this step if you have already configured the redis docker service for other Laravel components.

 Create a docker-compose.yml file containing the redis docker service.

 ```bash